Pidcock wins world mountain bike gold

 Glasgow (AFP) – Olympic champion Tom Pidcock won the world championship cross country mountain bike marathon on Saturday as a crash ended Mathieu van der Poel's dream of a unique treble.

-It was a first world title in the mountain bike event for Pidcock who raised a Yorkshire flag with a white rose above his head as he crossed the line after breaking away with two laps to go.
+It was a first world title in the mountain bike event for Britain's Pidcock who raised a Yorkshire flag with a white rose above his head as he crossed the line after breaking away with two laps left.

+He finished the undulating dirt track course in Scotland in 1hr 22min 09sec, ahead of Sam Gaze of New Zealand and Nino Schurter of Switzerland who was aiming for an 11th world title.

+"My gears were not working on the last lap, they were jumping on every climb - and Gaze was coming behind.
+I thought it could all go in the bin at any moment," he said.

 The 24-year-old has also won a cyclo-cross world title and an iconic stage on the Tour de France at the Alpe d'Huez mountain.